itsananderson/itsananderson.github.io/source/_posts/2014-10-12-understanding-nodes-require-function.markdown

 categories: Node
 ---

-I've seen a few patterns lately that misunderstand Node's `require()` API, or simply fail to fully utilize it well.
+I've seen a few patterns lately that misunderstand Node's `require()` function, or simply fail to fully utilize it well.
 Let's talk about some examples.

 Skipping the File Extension